bpilot/TCKEditor/README.md

    Instead, plugins should use a stylesheet and glyph to apply icon style.

 Each plugin with toolbar buttons has been modified to specify a className, provide a glyph and stylesheet to set background-image pos.

+NO:
+2) There is no CKEDITOR global.

+3) Consequently, onclick handlers have been replaced with event delegation with data-cmd-click.